 Remote Access

 The class will be held in a room equipped with controllable cameras.
 The instructor will write on whiteboards in this room and the camera controls used to provide clear views of the boards.
+Zoom links will be available on the course webpage (via Canvas, which will be available to enrolled students).

 Fundamental models in fluid dynamics